-It can be your statement when you don’t know how to get rid of such bummers!
 It is a significant problem among those who rely on wifi for their network connections.
 Sometimes, you may find that the settings and the activity log get deleted after resetting the router.

 It may also be the case that you are a new user of a wifi router, and you accidentally pressed the reset button.
 Fix your worries aside as I have a detailed solution to your problem in this article.
 If you use a 50Mbps router or a router with more or fewer Mbps, I quickly fix your issues.
 Happy now?

 Table of Contents

 Let’s quickly go through some simple measures you need to undertake if you’ve accidentally reset your router:

 All Login IPs/usernames/passwords will revert to their defaults if you fully reset your router.
 These usernames and passwords are at the back of the device.
 You’ll have to re-enter these credentials to obtain access to the router.
 Look for the sticker at the back of it, which contains all this information.

 To connect to the wifi, you’ll need to know the wireless network name as well as the wireless password.
 The wifi names should be automatically broadcast to you.
 But if you don’t find it, then go under the Wireless settings.

 You enter the router settings using the router login/admin/password.
 There are more details on this below.

 2: Accessing the Router